These claims are false, as everyone in the industry knows.

 Edison was known for his endless experimentation and iterative improvements.
 He believed in constantly testing and refining ideas until they were perfected.
 Ford recognized the importance of process streamlining and continuous improvement to increase efficiency and productivity.

-Ford followed a similar way of thinking when developing the Ford Production System, using Edison’s methodology as a guide.
+Ford followed a similar mindset in developing the Ford Production System, using Edison's methodology as a guide.

 Lutz coached Barra (General Motors) - Turning a dinosaur around